-If you’re worried about hair loss, it’s a good idea to reduce your dose and make sure you’re taking enough time off between each dose.
+If you’re worried about hair loss, it’s a good idea to reduce your dose and ensure you’re taking enough time off between doses.
 This is a good practice in general.
 You should never come to rely on kratom so much that you need to be taking exceedingly large doses all day long.
 If this is the case, it’s a good idea to seek out other treatments that address the underlying cause of the condition you’re using kratom to manage.

 Learn more about kratom dosages here.

 There are some supplements and vitamins that people have used to help improve the health of their hair while using kratom.

 Some of the most popular and effective supplements to prevent/delay hair loss include:

 - Fish oil or any balanced omega-fatty acid supplement